FAIRplus/the-fair-cookbook/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar_matched.md

 ## Main Objectives

-- Document how to convert raw data from a propriatory, vendor specific format (URL_TO_INSERT_TERM_3476 https://fairsharing.org/search?recordType=model_and_format)  to an open standard (URL_TO_INSERT_TERM_3475 https://fairsharing.org/search?fairsharingRegistry=Standard)  format (URL_TO_INSERT_TERM_3477 https://fairsharing.org/search?recordType=model_and_format) .
+- Document how to convert raw data from a propriatory, vendor specific format to an open standard format.
-- Apply the approach to a targeted metabolic profiling using Biocrates kit produced by IMI Resolute project (URL_TO_INSERT_TERM_3478 https://fairsharing.org/search?recordType=project) .
+- Apply the approach to a targeted metabolic profiling using Biocrates kit produced by IMI Resolute project.

 ---